Spring Symposium: The Future of the Restaurant (POSTPONED)

 Hunter Lewis is editor-in-chief at Food & Wine magazine.
 Lunch at Saw’s Soul Kitchen may be partly responsible for his decision to make Birmingham his home.

 Camilla Marcus is founder of west~bourne cafe, a socially conscious, mission-driven restaurant.
-Employees are cross trained for every position, receive the same rate of pay, and working to make the café the first certified zero-waste restaurant in Manhattan.
+Employees are cross trained for every position, receive the same rate of pay, and now work to make the café the first certified zero-waste restaurant in Manhattan.

 Jason McCall is an award-winning poet, an Alabama native who teaches at the University of North Alabama, and a 2-time spelling bee champion.
 His poetry collection Dear Hero won the 2012 Marsh Hawk Press poetry prize.